catalyst-cooperative/eqr-scoping/README.md

 2. Click on the `default` asset group
 3. Select the desired asset, then click `Materialize selected`
 4. Select desired partition, then click `Launch run`

+## Design
+### Extract
+Raw data is archived at `gs://archives.catalyst.coop/eqr/`.
+There is one zipfile per quarter, and within each top level zipfile there are nested zipfiles for each EQR filing.
+Within each of these filings there CSV files for the 4 tables, `contracts`, `ident`, `transactions`, and `indexPub`.

+The extract asset, `extract_eqr`, will load the raw zipfile for a single quarter, then loop through the nested filing zipfiles and extract one at a time.
+It creates a single parquet file per table per filing.
+In order to parse the CSVs, it will extract the nested zipfiles to a temporary directory where `duckdb` can copy the data from each CSV to a parquet file.
+Given that CSV has no concept of datatypes, and we have no way to be sure that fields are consistently formatted in such a way that we can easily infer datatypes, the extraction will keep all columns as strings.
+This means that the extraction is not attempting any modification of the underlying data, and is simply converting to a format that is easier to access in bulk.